cjshelton/portfolio/src/blog-posts/2021-12-16-typescript-part-1-an-introduction/index.md

   <img src="./typescript.png" alt="TypeScript logo" />
 </div>

-I have been using TypeScript everyday now for a while for both front and back-end development, and in doing so, I've learnt a lot about the language and the benefits of using it over JavaScript.
+I have been using TypeScript every day now for a while for both front and back-end development, and in doing so, I've learnt a lot about the language and the benefits of using it over JavaScript.
 This post aims to introduce the TypeScript language, look at some common misconceptions, and showcase what benefits can be found from using it.

 A future post will take a deeper dive into the language and focus on some of the more advanced topics.

 # The Type System

 ## Static Typing in TypeScript

-JavaScript is not a [statically typed][statically-typed-url] language, it is [dynamically typed][dynamically-typed-url], meaning the types of variables (and other constructs in the language) are not checked until the time of code execution, i.e. after the code has been written and is running in the browser or Node.js environment.
+JavaScript is not a [statically typed][statically-typed-url] language, it is [dynamically typed][dynamically-typed-url], meaning the types of variables (and other constructs in the language) are based on their assigned values and are not checked until the time of code execution, i.e. after the code has been written and is running in the browser or Node.js environment.
 Variables in statically typed languages like C#, Java and Go, however, have their types checked before the code is executed, typically during a compilation step.

 JavaScript, being a dynamically typed language, suffers from only getting type errors late in the development cycle when compared to statically typed languages.
 This leads to mistakes in the code, often simple ones, that could otherwise have been prevented by a quicker feedback loop on how types are being used.

 TypeScript helps bridge this gap in JavaScript, bringing type safety to a language which was created over [25 years ago][javascript-info-url].
-JavaScript has since [matured][javascript-maturity-url] and become [one of the most popular programming languages][javascript-popularity-url] in recent years for all kinds of application development, so the introduction of type safety was a welcome adaptation to the language for many developers.
+JavaScript has since [matured][javascript-maturity-url] and become [one of the most popular programming languages][javascript-popularity-url] for all kinds of application development, so the introduction of type safety was a welcome adaptation to the language for many developers.

 Due to the lack of static typing, writing JavaScript can sometimes feel like guesswork, especially to those less experienced with the language, or when you're working with third-party libraries.
 Only when you run your code do you realise you got some syntax wrong.